-A trust is a legal document that takes care of your assets while you are alive and disposes of your assets after your death and is the center-piece of most estate plans.
+A trust is a legal document that takes care of your assets while you are alive and disposes of your assets after your death.
+It is the centerpiece of most estate plans.
 A revocable trust is a trust that can be changed, amended or revoked during the creator’s lifetime.
 The creator of a trust is typically called the “grantor,” “settlor,” “trustor,” or “trustmaker.”
-A revocable trust generally becomes irrevocable after the grantor’s death.
-The opposite of a revocable trust is an irrevocable trust.
+A revocable trust generally becomes irrevocable, or unchangeable after the grantor’s death.
 An irrevocable trust is a trust that cannot be changed or revoked the moment it is signed.
 A living trust is a trust created while the grantor is alive.
 The opposite of a living trust is a testamentary trust, which is a trust that springs to life after the creator’s death, generally through language found in the person’s Last Will and Testament.